spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/marketplace/merchants/managing-merchants.md

 template: back-office-user-guide-template
 ---

 On the **Merchants** page, you can manage the merchants' records and facilitate the merchant registration and approval process, as well as apply any changes to the existing merchants' records.
-This topic describes the procedures of creating and managing merchant records.
+This document describes the procedures of creating and managing merchant records.

 ---